bobbrowning/sudsjs/README.md

 ```

 Edit config/suds.js
-Find dbDriver: 'mongo' and change 'mongo' to your database of choice (mongo, couch, sqlite, postgresql or mysql).
+Find dbDriver: 'sqlite' and change to your database of choice (mongo, couch, sqlite, postgresql or mysql).
 These codes should match database configurations following this line.
 The configrations that are there are relevnt to the test data.

 Passwords are in local/auth.js

-If you want a quick test, change it to 'sqlite'.
-This

-then to start SUDJS
+If you want a quick test, change it to 'sqlite' if not already then to start SUDJS
 ```
 ./bin/www
 ```